usami/wikilinks-jp/README.md

 $ git clone https://github.com/usami/wikilinks-jp.git
 ```

-Then run `./do link-sample` downloads the sample data, builds the linker and run the linker for the downloaded sample data.
+Then run `./do link-sample` downloads the sample data, builds the linker and run the linker against the sample data.

 ```
 $ ./do link-sample
+...
 2021/05/07 10:47:02 linker[airport]: load annotaions
 2021/05/07 10:47:02 linker[airport]: load pages
 2021/05/07 10:47:02 linker[airport]: load title to pageid mappings